pgpkeys-eu/.github/profile/README.md

 ### SKS

-SKS is both a software package (herein called [sks-keyserver](https://github.com/SKS-keyserver/sks-keyserver) for clarity), and the database synchronisation protocol that it speaks.
+SKS refers to both a software package (herein called [sks-keyserver](https://github.com/SKS-keyserver/sks-keyserver) for clarity), and the database synchronisation protocol that it speaks.
-The software is effectively end of life; the protocol is not.
+The sks-keyserver software is effectively end of life; the SKS protocol is not.
 There are several other software packages that speak SKS, notably [Hockeypuck](https://github.com/hockeypuck/hockeypuck), and also [Peaks](https://github.com/r4yan2/peaks) (experimental).

 ### Synchronising and non-synchronising keyservers

-https://keys.openpgp.org does not sync with any other keyserver.
-It never has, and likely never will.
-There are several other keyservers, such as the Mailvelope keyserver, that are (and always have been) similarly standalone.

-But the synchronising keyservers still exist, and still sync with each other - this has not changed.
-What has changed is threefold:
+The synchronising keyserver network is still operational, but has changed significantly in the last few years.
+The main changes are:

 1. the vast majority have been ported from sks-keyserver to hockeypuck, which has mitigated their stability issues
 1. the sks-keyservers.net round-robin domain name has fallen into disuse due to legal uncertainty